Skip to Content

 Battery test

 Volt Check – Need a voltmeter for this test.
-Check battery voltage – 12.65v is 100%, 12.30v is 70%, 12.05v is 50% charged.
+Check battery voltage – 12.65v is 100%, 12.30v is 70%, and 12.05v is 50% charged.
 This battery needs a charge.

-Once the battery is sufficiently charged, (about 70%) try the crank test.
+Once the battery is sufficiently charged (about 70%), try the crank test.

 Battery crank test